 A Better Niagara is a non-partisan organization that believes municipal politics should be about neighbours helping neighbours to solve local problems.
 The group sees transparency, accountability and integrity as foundational to good governance and the keys to building trust between the public and their elected officials.

 A Better Niagara is a not-for-profit corporation, headed by a board of directors and supported by a network of volunteers.
-The group is a duly-listed Third Party Advertiser in all 12 of Niagara Region's municipalities and it is bound by all the rules that entails.
+The group was a duly-listed Third Party Advertiser in all 12 of Niagara Region's municipalities in the 2018 municipal election and was bound by all the rules that entails.
+We continue to monitor the governance of our regional and municipal governments, the Niagara Peninsula Conservation Authority and other local boards and agencies.

 Ed Smith, Executive Director